 Most realtors are licensed and committed to providing great service, but as with any profession, there are always a few bad apples in the barrel.
 And those bad apples are unlicensed realtors who sell property.
 What they do is, on selling a home to a buyer, deposit the escrow check in their own account instead of the escrow account.
 So the buyer is out the money, and the deal falls through.

 A good way to spot and avoid this real estate scam is simply to check out the credentials and reputation of the agent in question.
 You should, for that matter, vet anyone you will be working within a real estate transaction.

-Having a good real estate agent in your corner is probably the best way to spot and avoid a real estate scam in san bernardino, riverside counties.
+Having a good real estate agent in your corner is probably the best way to spot and avoid a real estate scam in San Bernardino, Riverside, and San Diego Counties.
 For if you have a good agent, she will always be looking out for your best interests, whether you are a buyer or a seller.